emrichmp/google-keep-clone/dev_checklist.md

 # To-Do
+[] - Intergrate Redux in keep
 [] - Figure out spacing of the top navbar
 [] - Figure out how to build notes
 [] - Build backend???
-[] - Figure out how to change state when clicking the form so that it expands
+[X] - Figure out how to change state when clicking the form so that it expands

 # Plan
 [] - NavBar